matthew-brett/barts-setup/barts_setup.md

   ![Mac monitor setup](images/mac_monitor_setup.jpg)

-  Specifically, in System Settings -> Displays, we have set the laptop display to be one display, and then set the projector to *mirror* the clergy display, so they form a single display.
+  Specifically, in System Settings -> Displays, we have set the laptop display to be one display, the clergy monitor as an extended display, and then set the projector to *mirror* the clergy display, so they form a single display.

 See the end of the document for display troubleshooting.